dandelionwaggaman-droid/dandelionwaggaman-droid/README.md

 **Environmental Engineer | Building AI-Powered Compliance Systems**

+I spend my weekends automating things no one asked me to.

-I turn complex environmental regulations into clear workflows, automated systems, and confident decisions.
-Eight years across upstream oil & gas, refining, renewable fuels, and aerospace manufacturing— now building tools that make compliance predictable, auditable, and resilient.
+I also turn complex environmental regulations into clear workflows, automated systems, and confident decisions.
+Nine years across upstream oil & gas, refining, renewable fuels, and aerospace manufacturing— now building tools that make compliance predictable, auditable, and resilient.

 ## What I'm Working On

 🔧 **[Rose Thorn AI](https://rosethorn.ai)** — Environmental compliance consulting powered by AI.
-Translating policy into systems so teams can stop firefighting and start operating.
+Translating policy into systems that work for people, business and the environment.

-🤝 **Basin AI Alliance** — Building a professional community connecting AI and field-based energy professionals in the Permian and Delaware Basin.
+🤝 **Basin AI Alliance** — Building a professional community connecting AI and field-based energy workers in the Permian and Delaware Basin.

 ## Domain Expertise